View products that support dmairfield.org

 Here is an example of an airplane juggled between owners and creditors on the cusp of the Great Depression.

-It landed at Tucson on 4/13/28 piloted by Larry Fritz, an early transport pilot and Chief Pilot for Maddux.
-He carried seven passengers (12 possible), including Mr. and Mrs. Maddux.
+NC4532 landed at Tucson on April 13, 1928 piloted by Larry Fritz, an early transport pilot and Chief Pilot for Maddux.
+He carried seven passengers (out of 12 possible), including Mr. & Mrs. Maddux, Mr. & Mrs. A.A.
+Alton, Mr. & Mrs. J.N.
+Kerwin and Melanie J. Miller.
 They were on a round-robin trip from Los Angeles, staying on the ground in Tucson for only an hour.
+Image, below, of NC4532 in flight is from Aero Digest, July, 1928.

 NC4532, ca. 1928